 The US is an important market for Mexican wearing apparel, purchasing 90 percent of Mexico's exports of these goods.
 The market is also highly integrated with the US supplying textiles and intermediate wearing apparel to Mexican firms.
-Rules of origin require eligible apparel from NAFTA members to contain NAFTA yarn forward and is a contributor to the high levels of textile and apparel integration between the regions.
-From the US's perspective, most wearing apparel supplied by the domestic market or imported from the rest of the world; US imports of Mexican wearing apparel and US exports are small.
+The high level of textile and apparel integration between the NAFTA members is due the rules of origin clauses, which required that eligible apparel from NAFTA members contain NAFTA yarn-forward13.
+From the US's perspective, most wearing apparel is supplied by the domestic market or imported from the rest of the world; US imports of Mexican wearing apparel and US exports are small.

-Considering the US raising tariffs on Canada and Mexico (no reciprocation), the increase in tariffs on US imports of intermediate wearing apparel and textiles from Mexico causes US domestic production of wearing apparel to fall, as the US costs of production rise.
-Canadian and Mexican production of wearing apparel rise as US consumers substitute towards the cheaper imported final goods.
+Considering the US raising tariffs on Canada and Mexico (no reciprocation), the increase in tariffs on US imports of intermediate goods (including intermediate wearing apparel and textiles) from Mexico causes US domestic production of wearing apparel to fall by -0.10 percent (column IV, Table 7), as the US costs of production rise.
+Canadian and Mexican production of wearing apparel rise by 0.69 and 1.39 percent, respectively (column IV, Table 8 and Table 9) as US consumers substitute towards the cheaper imported final goods.
 As an intermediate input into US and Mexican wearing apparel, US production of intermediate wearing apparel and textiles rises as the US wearing apparel sector substitutes toward domestic intermediates and as the Mexican wearing apparel sector expands its demand for intermediate inputs.
-Despite the increase in demand for intermediate wearing apparel, US production of wearing apparel falls as the negative implications on demand from the rise in the costs of production outweigh the increased demand for wearing apparel intermediates by Mexico and the US.
-Production of US textiles, on the other hand, rises as the intermediate impacts dominate.
+Despite the increase in demand for intermediate wearing apparel falls